New York Mets World Series Odds 2022

 Odds the win the NL Pennant are even stronger for the Mets:

-The Mets have led the NL East for most of the season and had a comfortable lead in the National League as a whole since June.
-Only the Yankees have a better record, with the Astros and Dodgers trailing the two New York teams.
+The Mets have led the NL East for most of the season and had a comfortable lead in the National League as a whole in June.
+As of July 4, the Dodgers had a half-game lead over the Mets in the National League.
+In the AL, the Yankees and the Houston Astros both have better records.

 NY Mets Update